§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (7) No condition shall be included that specifies the ownership status, race, religion, or character of the occupants of dwelling units, the minimum value of improvements, or any other exclusionary device.

-(8) No changes in the concept plan or proposed conditions that are less restrictive than those in the application (e.g., smaller setbacks, more dwelling units, greater height, more access points, new uses, fewer improvements, and the like) shall be proposed by the applicant following public notification.
+(8) No changes in the concept plan, site plan, or proposed conditions that are less restrictive than those in the application (e.g., smaller setbacks, more dwelling units, greater height, more access points, new uses, fewer improvements, and the like) shall be proposed by the applicant following public notification.
 Nothing in this division 3.2.3(C)(4) shall limit the application of new or more restrictive conditions after public notification, provided such conditions are received by the Ordinance Administrator in writing and signed by all owners of the property at least ten business days prior to the final decision on the application by the Town Council.

 (9) In addition to any conditions proposed by the applicant, the Town Council may attach any additional conditions in accordance with division 3.1.23, Conditions of Approval (e.g., limitations on location, hours of operation, extent of the proposed uses, and the like), but the Town Council shall not attach a condition that requires a landowner to waive a vested right.